DarrellVS/node-wave-link-sdk/README.md

 #### I will not be actively updating this library

 As long as Elgato doesn't break anything.\
-Minor issues may be patched, major issues may or may not 👀
+Minor issues may be patched, major feature requests may or may not be implemented 👀

 Feel free to open a PR adding your own contributions 🚀